efarish/portfolio/llm/rag_ondemand/README.md

 # Project: RAG OnDemand

-This project uses AWS services and LlamaIndex to create RAG agent API to answer questions about user provided PDFs.
+This project uses AWS services and LlamaIndex to create a RAG agent API to answer questions about user provided PDFs.

-I found this [DeepLearning.AI](https://learn.deeplearning.ai/courses/building-agentic-rag-with-llamaindex/lesson/nfa5y/building-a-multi-document-agent) course very helpful.
+I found this [DeepLearning.AI](https://learn.deeplearning.ai/courses/building-agentic-rag-with-llamaindex/lesson/nfa5y/building-a-multi-document-agent) course very helpful, although some of the APIs have been deprecated.

 The workflow of this services is as follows: